raspy135/Qun-mk2/README.md

 Note lower and upper limit will limit the range of note.
 When the sequencer received a note that is out of the range, it will shift octave to fit within the range.
 It is useful to prevent to go too high note with randomization.
 It's also will do automated chord inversion.

 ### Running multiple sequence patterns
-You can run multiple sequeence patterns at the same time, up to 3 patterns by setting "2nd pattern" (Long press button 2) or/and "3rd pattern" (Long press button 3), or using the shortcut shown below.
+You can run multiple sequence patterns at the same time, up to 3 patterns by setting "2nd pattern" (Long press button 2) or/and "3rd pattern" (Long press button 3), or using the shortcut shown below.

 Button | Function
 ------------ | -------------